differentpla-net/differentpla-net.github.io/_posts/2017-10-27-libgnutls-patch.md

 ---
 title: Updating libgnutls28 on Ubuntu trusty
 date: 2017-10-27 09:10+0000
+layout: series
+series: libgnutls-bug
 ---

-Previously, I [posted about a bug](http://blog.differentpla.net/blog/2017/10/27/libgnutls-bug) we'd fallen foul of in libgnutls28 on Ubuntu 14.04.
+Previously, I [posted about a bug]({% post_url 2017-10-27-libgnutls-bug %}) we'd fallen foul of in libgnutls28 on Ubuntu 14.04.
 There's a [patch](https://bugs.launchpad.net/ubuntu/+source/gnutls28/+bug/1722411).

 Here's how to apply it.